aws-samples/ec2-lamp-server/README.md

 This repo provides CloudFormation template to provision a EC2 instance with option to specify PHP version, web server engine (Apache or Nginx) and database engine (MySQL, MariaDB or PostgreSQL) to install.
 The EC2 instance can be used for software development or deployment of PHP based web applications such as [WordPress](https://wordpress.org/) and [Moodle](https://moodle.org/).

-To improve performance, reliability, scalability and high availability, EC2 instance can be extended to use other services such as [Amazon RDS](https://aws.amazon.com/rds/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon ElastiCache](https://aws.amazon.com/elasticache/) and [Amazon EFS](https://aws.amazon.com/efs/), and with [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/).
+To improve performance, reliability, scalability, high availability and functionality, EC2 instance can be extended to use other services such as [Amazon RDS](https://aws.amazon.com/rds/), [Amazon S3](https://aws.amazon.com/s3/), [Amazon ElastiCache](https://aws.amazon.com/elasticache/) and [Amazon EFS](https://aws.amazon.com/efs/), and with [AWS SDK for PHP](https://aws.amazon.com/sdk-for-php/).
 Some useful resources that can help with the integration include:
 - [AWS Well-Architected](https://aws.amazon.com/architecture/well-architected/)
 - [AWS Architecture Center](https://aws.amazon.com/architecture) including [Scaling PHP Applications on AWS](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/scaling-PHP-applications-on-AWS-ra.pdf)
 - [PHP on AWS](https://aws.amazon.com/developer/language/php/)